-SHA is pleased to provide employees with several health care plans for their personal needs.
-The following pages contain annual notices about your City health care coverage; not all of them may apply to you.
+The City is pleased to provide employees with several healthcare plans for their personal needs.
+This packet contains two types of information:

+- The page on top of this letter are directions to review your 2025 benefits in Workday.
+Please make sure your records match the City's information.
+Contact your department's Benefits Representative with any questions. - 2.
+The following pages contain annual notices about your City health care coverage; not all may apply to you.
 These notices (summarized below) are for your information only; no immediate action is required.
-Please keep this information with your other important papers to refer to them later.
+Please keep this information with your other important papers to refer to them later if needed.

-Women's 1998 Health and Cancer Rights Act (page 2)
+Women's 1998 Health and Cancer Rights Act (page 4)